 Therefore I agree with the words of President Kennedy, leadership and learning are indispensable.

 International interest remains strong in Susan Bower’s projects.
-Tears Of The Moon, an ongoing series based on the novel by Di Morrissey; a one off mini series Thicker Than Water, a rom-com based on the Australian tour by the Beatles; Red Earth, a murder mystery created by Bower and a feature film adapted from the novel Coronation Talkies by Susan Kurosawa.
+A one off mini series Thicker Than Water, a rom-com based on the Australian tour by the Beatles; Red Earth, a murder mystery created by Bower and a feature film adapted from the novel Coronation Talkies by Susan Kurosawa.
 Bower continues to pitch the other projects on the company’s slate; DomDaniel, a surreal drama series for tweens and Fallen Angels a mini series based on the 1985 Victorian Nurses Strike.

 Developing new projects is ongoing.
 Let Go (working title), a sitcom about redundancy and Mates(working title), a buddy story between an old man and a troubled teen.

 Susan Bower continues to mentor several rising creative writers and producers through the process of story and script development.
 She is currently facilitating a writing course for the Australian Film, Television and Radio School.

 Bower Bird Productions Consulting Services is including explanation and instruction in the art of Corporate Story Telling.
 This service is in addition to that of Story and Script Development and Assessment.

 Bower Bird Productions is on the web!
 Showcasing all of our future Productions as well as previous Productions founder Susan Bower has worked on and providing detailed information about Susan.
 Bower Bird Productions’ website will be regularly updated with all company happenings and useful information about the Australian Film, Television and Theatre industries.